jaantollander/masters-thesis/content/30_monitoring.md

 ](figures/lustre-monitor.drawio.svg)

 <!-- The Section \ref{puhti-cluster-at-csc} described the Puhti cluster. -->
-In this section, we explain how our monitoring system works in the Puhti cluster and how we analyze the data.
+This section explains how our monitoring system works in the Puhti cluster and how we analyze the data.
 We explain how to collect file system usage statistics with *Lustre Jobstats*, mentioned in Section \ref{lustre-parallel-file-system}.
 Subsection \ref{entry-identifier-format} covers the settings we used for the entry identifiers for collecting fine-grained statistics.
 In Subsection \ref{file-system-statistics}, we explain the different file system operations and statistics for them that we can track, how to query them, and the output format.